British Land upholds the human rights of our employees and supply chain

 We are registered with the Achilles Building Confidence programme, a UK-based industry scheme that includes audits of suppliers’ social and ethical practices.
 We also require key construction suppliers to be certified through Achilles, or the Common Assessment Standard.
 100% of our on-site construction suppliers are signed up to this accreditation.

 The UK based supply chain used in the provision of property management services, particularly cleaners and security guards are included in our Work Practice Audit (WPA) delivered by Unseen.
 This process supports a safe and open reporting approach to any potential or actual incidents.
-Results of audits are shared with Service Partners and where necessary corrective actions plans put in place.
-Of the Work Practice Audits conducted over the last 12 months all suppliers met the required audit standards.
+Results of audits are shared with Service Partners and where necessary corrective action plans put in place.
+In the Work Practice Audits conducted over the last 12 months, no evidence of modern slavery was found.

 We encourage suppliers of these services to employ people who live close to our places.
 This increases local employment and builds closer relationships with the local communities that host our assets.